Ibrahim-a-alturki/Portfolio/powerbi-projects/restaurant-analysis/README.md

-# 📊 Black Wolf Industries - Restaurant Sales & Operations Dashboard
+# 📊 Restaurant Sales & Operations Dashboard

-## 📌 Executive Brief & Scope
+## 📌 Executive Brief & Data Source
-This Power BI repository contains an operational and sales performance evaluation for **Black Wolf Industries**.
-The analysis covers a two-month operational window (**November and December**) across five European city branches managed by dedicated regional managers.
+This Power BI repository presents an operational and sales performance evaluation based on an **authentic, real-world restaurant dataset sourced from Kaggle**.

+> 💡 **Branding & Data Disclaimer:**
+> The brand identity **"Black Wolf Industries"** is a fictional placeholder created for dashboard design and visual hierarchy purposes.
+While the branding is conceptual, the underlying transactional data, metrics, and operational performance represent real restaurant activity.

-The dataset evaluates **$800,957.50** in total revenue across **254 recorded batch orders/transactions**, analyzing sales metrics, product volume distributions, purchasing channels, and manager performance.
+The report analyzes a two-month operational window (**November and December**) across five European city locations managed by dedicated regional managers, evaluating **$800,957.50** in total revenue across **254 recorded batch transactions**.

 ---